Syndrome of inappropriate antidiuretic hormone secretion

 - Rare diseases of the hypothalamus or pituitary

-- Cancer of the lung, small intestine, pancreas, brain, leukemia
+- Leukemia and cancer of the small intestine, pancreas, and brain

 - Mental disorders

-Often, there are no symptoms from a low sodium level.
+Often, there are no symptoms from a mildly low sodium level.
+More symptoms occur the lower the level of the sodium.

 When symptoms do occur, they may include any of the following: